Mid Calder: Community Facilities

 Mid Calder community centre (with a public hall and meeting rooms) is located on Market Street.
 The Kirk of Calder also has a community hall known as the Glenalmond Hall which was purchased in 1990 to host church events for the local community.

 Mid Calder is also home to Lodge St John Mid Calder number 272 on the Roll of the Grand Lodge of Scotland.
 This Freemason lodge was formed on 4 May 1818 (although Freemasonry was active in the area since at least the 1750s).
 Since 1936 the lodge has owned its own building at the entrance of the Calder Wood Country Park.

 Transport

 The nearest station to Mid Calder is Livingston South on the Shotts Line which is 1.6 mi away.
 Kirknewton railway station which is 2 mi from Mid Calder was called Mid Calder between 1855 and 1982.

 Mid Calder is 6 mi South of Edinburgh Airport and 37 mi east of Glasgow Airport both of which have regular flights to UK and international destinations.

 Mid Calder is served by regular bus services connecting it to other parts of West Lothian and Edinburgh.
-McGill's Scotland East's X22 route connects Mid Calder to Edinburgh and Shotts, via Livingston.
-Lothian Country's routes X27 and X28 connecting with Bathgate via Livingston to the west, both running to Regent Road, Edinburgh to the east.
-The night service, N28, runs one journey per night to Bathgate via Livingston.
-E&M Horsburgh service 40/X40 connects St Johns Hospital and Edinburgh Royal Infirmary.